SoerenFox/pytr-Modified-/README.md

-# pytr-Modified-
+# pytr (Modified)

-pytr-Modified- is an adjusted version of the original pytr API wrapper.
+This is a very slightly reengineered version of the [pytr](https://github.com/pytr-org/pytr) and [py_tr](https://github.com/nborrmann/pytr) API with added functions and improved modules.
-It adds helper functions, improves module organization, and returns clean JSON data without formatted console output.

 ## Installation